Lirucy/Pairvino/README.md

 # Pairvino
-A wine and good pairing application
+A wine and food pairing application